anismhaddouche/ouedkniss-kedro/README.md

 pip install -r src/requirements.txt
 ```

-## How to run your Kedro pipeline
+## How to run the Kedro pipeline

-You can run your Kedro project with:
+You can run this Kedro project with:

 ```
 kedro run
 ```

-## How to test your Kedro project
+## How to test the Kedro project

-Have a look at the file `src/tests/test_run.py` for instructions on how to write your tests.
+Have a look at the file `src/tests/test_run.py` for instructions on how to write the tests.
 You can run your tests as follows:

 ```
 kedro test